Croatia national under-17 football team

 The Croatia national under-17 football team represents Croatia in international football matches for players aged 17 or under.
 It is governed by the Croatian Football Federation, the governing body for football in Croatia.
 It is a member of UEFA in Europe and FIFA in global competitions.
 The team's colours reference two national symbols: the Croatian checkerboard and the country's tricolour.
 They are colloquially referred to as the Mali vatreni ('Little Blazers').
 So far, the Mali vatreni qualified for nine UEFA European Under-17 Championships.
 Croatia's greatest success in the tournament was third place in 2001.
 The team also finished fourth in 2005.
-Croatia also participated in three FIFA U-17 World Cups since its independence, in 2001, 2013 and 2015, being eliminated in quarter-finals in 2015, its biggest success so far in this tournament.
+Croatia also participated in five FIFA U-17 World Cups since its independence, in 2001, 2013, 2015, 2025 and 2026, being eliminated in quarter-finals in 2015, its biggest success so far in this tournament.

 Recent results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.